MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

 ## Multimedia ad recommendations

 Microsoft Advertising may create new ad suggestions for ad groups that appear to be underperforming.
-We’ll also recommend assets for your Multimedia ads.
+Weâ€™ll also recommend assets for your Multimedia ads.
 [Learn about recommendations, how you can apply them, and how to opt out](hlp_BA_CONC_AdsByBing.md).

 ## Asset recommendations for Multimedia ads

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 Microsoft Advertising will automatically generate asset recommendations to enhance the relevance and performance of your ads.
 We use information pulled from your **Final URL**, as well as any assets you provide to automatically generate recommended images, descriptions, long headlines and short headlines.
 Please note that you can add, edit, or remove recommended assets from your ads.

 > [!NOTE]
-> If you’ve opted out of Multimedia ads at the account or campaign level, auto-generated assets will not be applied.
+> If youâ€™ve opted out of Multimedia ads at the account or campaign level, auto-generated assets will not be applied.

 **Benefits of using asset recommendations**